-What you see in the above screenshot is the chain of trust.
-The reason your browser trusts the certificate sent from the server to your browser during the initial asymmetric handshake is because it knows the root certificate.
-The root certificate is a so called Certificate Authority (CA) certificate and your browser trusts this certificate because it has a pre-installed copy of this certificate in its certificate store.
-For example, a Windows computer has a certificate store used by your browser.
+Let's start with how a browser trusts a server.
+What you see in the video thumbnail below is the chain of trust.
+The reason your browser trusts the certificate sent from the server to your browser during the initial asymmetric handshake is because it walks the chain of trust, checking each certificate in the chain.
+The root certificate is trusted since it has a pre-installed copy in the certificate store.

 Asymmetric key algorithms use two different keys at once -- a combination of a private key and a public key.
 The private key is known only to your host platform, while the public key is given by your host platform to any other device that wants to communicate securely with it.